How often should my piano be tuned?

 How much is tuning?

-Standard tuning is $180.
-If your piano has not been tuned for over 3 years, additional tuning may be required.
+Standard tuning is from $180.
+If you're piano has not been tuned for over 3 years, additional tuning may be required.
 Please contact us when you are near the piano and we can give you a free assessment.

 What exactly is tuning?